Merkoba/Hue/configuration.md

 "max_profile_image_size"
 >Maximum image size allowed for profile images.

+"upload_spam_slice"
+>The higher this number is, the quicker it adds spam on file upload

 "small_keyboard_scroll"
 >The amount scrolled in pixels for a small, normal, scroll.
 By using shift + up or shift + down.